leonfullxr/Cypher/README.md

 # Cypher

 ## Description
 Cypher is a cutting-edge encrypted chat application designed to prioritize user privacy and security.
 With end-to-end encryption, your messages remain confidential and secure, ensuring peace of mind in your communications.
-We don't store any IP addresses, metadata or user linked data, it is perfectly anonymous.
+We don't store any IP addresses, metadata or user-linked data; it is perfectly anonymous.

 ---